• Skip to main content

 Location: West Glacier, next to Lake McDonald

-There are hour-long scenic boat tours of Lake McDonald (the largest lake in Glacier) that leave from the Hotel throughout the summer.
-This is a great way to experience Glacier National Park, and you will also get to experience seeing the Lake McDonald Lodge, which was originally intended to be seen for the first time for guests arriving at this incredible area.
+- Take a Lake McDonald Boat Tour: This is a great way to experience Glacier National Park, and you will also get to experience seeing the Lake McDonald Lodge, which was originally intended to be seen for the first time for guests arriving at this incredible area.

 Address: 288 Lake McDonald Lodge Loop, West Glacier, MT 59936